octaviospain/Musicott/index.md

 ### Not yet
 * Advanced search feature
-* Show cover image on table
 * Music library statistics
 * Smart playlists

 ## Download
-[Download](https://github.com/octaviospain/Musicott/releases "Download") the last release (version 0.9.2-b);
+[Download](https://github.com/octaviospain/Musicott/releases "Download") the last release (version 0.9-b).
+Version 0.10 is already on the develop branch, and the next version to release 0.10.1 will be soon.

 ## How to build and run
 To build you need at least Java 8 update 40 and Maven